 The okra plant needs a lot of water and sunshine, generally speaking, this plant will only grow in hot climates.
 Once the plant gets big enough to start producing seed pods, it will produce a lot of them, and most people will harvest the pods every day.

 Even if you are not a big fan of peas, you still should grow them as they are an extremely healthy crop.
 Growing peas is fairly easy, and most gardens do include a couple of peas.
-Some people only grow them in containers, although they tend to do just fine given if you plant it in the ground.
+Some people only grow them in containers, although they tend to do just fine given if you plant them in the ground.
 Make sure that the plant gets plenty of sunshine and water, this way it will grow extremely fast.

 Chili peppers are jam-packed with vitamin C and other nutrients, although not everybody loves them as they tend to be fairly hot.
 Chili peppers are easy to grow, as long as you give them support and place them in an area where they get plenty of sunshine.
 The plant will grow fruit until the first frost comes, after which the plant will simply die off.